Pin It

 Recently I’ve been experimenting with coconut milk in my kitchen, and I’ve concluded it’s the perfect thing for making greens more interesting.
 The creaminess softens up the fibrous texture often found in greens; the subtle sweetness creates an unexpected contrast and helps to mute any bitterness.
 It definitely has been making the bunches of kale I buy weekly much more interesting.
 Though the prep is the same, the outcome of the sauteed kale is so surprisingly different that even my husband paused after his first bite and asked, “Whoah!
 What did you put in here?”
 Well, I guess he’ll just have to read this blog post to find out.

-Kale Sauteed in Coconut Milk
+Sauteed Kale Recipe in Coconut Milk

 Serves: 4